EnvModellingGroup/hrds/README.md

 * scipy
 * osgeo.gdal (pygdal) to read and write raster data

+These instruction assume a Debian-based Linux.
+HDRS should work on other systems, but is currently untested.

 To install pygdal, install the libgdal-dev packages and binaries, e.g.

 ```bash